nextflow-io/nextflow/plugins/nf-sqldb/README.md

 ```
 plugins {
-  id 'nf-sqldb@0.1.0'
+  id 'nf-sqldb@0.2.0'
 }
 ```

-The above declaration allow the use of the SQL plugin functionalities in your Nextflow pipelines.
+The above declaration allows the use of the SQL plugin functionalities in your Nextflow pipelines.
 See the section below to configure the connection properties with a database instance.

 ## Configuration